-Prevent Trojans, malware, and other online threats with Avast Mobile Security for Android
+Block Trojans, malware, and other threats with Avast One

 A Trojan is a nasty, sneaky type of malware that disguises itself as something harmless to fool you into installing it.
-Learn how Trojans work, how to recognize them, and how to keep Trojans and other malware off your device with a top-rated cybersecurity tool.
+Learn how Trojans work, how to recognize them, and how to keep Trojans and other malware off your device with a top-rated antivirus and Trojan remover tool like Avast One.

 This article contains: